Legislation on vehicles and fuels

 Under the Euro 4 standards (that took effect for new vehicles as from 2005) diesel vehicles were allowed to emit around three times more nitrogen oxides than petrol vehicles.
 Emissions of PM from petrol vehicles were not regulated under Euro 4, since these were then considered to be very low compared to emissions from diesel engines.

 To get type approval, cars' emissions of air pollutants and CO2 are measured in laboratories using a drive-cycle test-procedure.
-From around year 2000 until 2017, the test procedure has been using a test cycle known as NEDC, which has been strongly criticized for not properly reflecting real-world driving conditions.
+From around the year 2000 until 2017, the test procedure has been using a test cycle known as NEDC, which has been strongly criticized for not properly reflecting real-world driving conditions.
 In combination with "cycle-beating" this has resulted in real-world emissions being much higher than anticipated, in particular for NOx emissions from diesel-driven cars.
-As of 1 September 2017, new car models will have to pass new and improved emissions tests in real driving conditions ("Real Driving Emissions" – RDE) as well as an improved laboratory test ("World Harmonised Light Vehicle Test Procedure" – WLTP).
+As of 1 September 2017, new car models have had to pass new and improved emissions tests in real driving conditions ("Real Driving Emissions" – RDE) as well as an improved laboratory test ("World Harmonised Light Vehicle Test Procedure" – WLTP).

 For a more detailed description of the emission standards, the durability requirements and the test cycles used, see AirClim factsheet.